criadoperez/stacks-docs/docs/write-smart-contracts/values.md

 ## Clarity Types

-Please see the following page for information on Clarity Types:
+Please see the following page for information on [Clarity Types](../write-smart-contracts/clarity-language/language-types).

-[@page-reference | inline]
-| /references/language-types

 ## Constructing Clarity Values and accessing their data